aws-samples/cfn101-workshop/workshop/content/basics/operations/troubleshooting-provisioning-errors/_index.md

 * Note: the template with the full solution is available in the `code/solutions/troubleshooting-provisioning-errors` directory.
 {{% /expand %}}

 ### Cleanup

-Choose to follow cleanup steps shown next to cleanup resources you created with this lab:
+Choose to follow cleanup steps shown next to clean up resources you created with this lab:
 1. Choose the stack you have created on this lab, for example `troubleshoot-provisioning-errors-workshop`.
 2. Choose **Delete** to delete the stack, and then choose **Delete stack** to confirm.

+---
 ### Conclusion
 Great work!
 You learned how to troubleshoot provisioning errors, and how to locate resource property reference information in the AWS documentation with examples for SQS queues you created.